xuefeicao/UDML_SS/README.md

 - https://github.com/vadimkantorov/metriclearningbench

 ## Acknowledgements
 Thank you to Ser-Nam Lim from Facebook AI and Facebook AI.
-This project was completed during my part-time work at Facebook.
+This project was completed during my internship at Facebook.

 ## Citing our work
 ```latex